Kar-nV/Kar-nV/README.md

  </div>

 <div>&nbsp;

-<p> I am fascinated by the dynamic intersection of knowledge and innovative technology in the Data field.
-I started on web development but I find myself in the <strong>Data Science and Data Analysis</strong>.&nbsp;</p>
+<p> I am an IT associate degree student, passionate about technology and innovation.
+My journey, I gained practical experience in hardware maintenance, IT contract control and data analysis, totaling almost 3 years of knowledge in the area.&nbsp;</p>
-<p>I love working with <strong>Data Driven Decision Making</strong> and <strong>Machine Learning</strong> algoritm types.
-I am improving myself every day to become an excellent Data Scientist. </p>
+<p>Currently, my focus is on Back-End Web development, exploring technologies such as PHP, Node.JS, Python, SQL, AWS and PostgreSQL.
+I am constantly looking for improvement and new challenges that allow me to grow professionally.</p>

-<p> I believe that there are no limitations in anything that I cannot learn and achieve excellence.
-Eager to contribute on projects and collaborate with like-minded professionals, I am driven by a continuous quest for learning and pushing the boundaries of what's possible in the realm of data science.
+<p> Empathy and motivation are characteristics that define me.
+I believe that with dedication and curiosity, there are no limits to what I can learn and achieve.
+I'm always open to connections and collaborating on innovative projects

 Feel free to conect and making projects with me :)</p>